The soluble salts test should be requested if:

 - For golf greens - since golf greens must be heavily fertilized - the salt content should be monitored and taken into consideration when making fertilizer recommendations.

 Soil samples are evaluated for salinity by first determining the electrical conductivity (E.C.) of a 1:1 suspension.
 Two 10 gram scoops are mixed with 20 milliliters deionized water to form a slurry, which is stirred intermittently for 30 minutes.
 The E.C. is determined by the Orion Star A212 conductivity meter, and is reported in units of millimhos per centimeter (mmohs/cm).

-Slightly to strongly saline soils (conductivity more than 0.9 millimhos) are subjected to a more precise test.
-A saturated soil paste is prepared by slowly adding deionized water to about 50 cubic centimeters of soil until the mixture is a thick paste.
-After an equilibration time of two hours, the saturation paste is filtered under suction.
-The electrical conductivity is determined on the filtrate with the Orion Star A212 conductivity meter, and is reported as mmohs/cm.
+Slightly to strongly saline soils (conductivity more than 0.9 millimhos) are subjected to a more precise test: A saturated soil paste is prepared by slowly adding deionized water to about 50 cubic centimeters of soil until the mixture is a thick paste.
+After an equilibration time of two hours, the saturated paste is filtered under suction.
+The electrical conductivity of the filtrate is determined with the Orion Star A212 conductivity meter, and is reported as mmohs/cm.